1. Parameters and their specification#

 1.1.
 Data structure parameters#

-There are two data structure parameters trials_start_times
+There are two data structure parameters trials_start_times and

-, which are tensors of length n_trials
+trials_end_times, which are tensors of length n_trials giving the start

 and end times of each trial; i.e., \(\tau_i\) in Eq 7 in